 Biopsies, If a Tumor Can Safely Be Removed

-A definitive diagnosis can be made if the tumor is removed (including removing the entire spleen if the mass is within this organ) and a sample sent out for histopathological evaluation.
+A definitive diagnosis can be made if the tumor is removed (including removing the entire spleen if the mass is within this organ) and a sample is sent out for histopathological evaluation (biopsy).

 Prognosis and Staging for Hemangiosarcoma

-Unfortunately, hemangiosarcoma is an aggressive cancer type, with up to 80% of dogs already having metastases at the time of diagnosis.5
+Unfortunately, hemangiosarcoma is an aggressive cancer type, with up to 80% of dogs already having metastases at diagnosis.5

-Micrometastasis (the spread of cancer that is not visible on imaging or to the naked eye but is nevertheless present) is also thought to occur in many patients at diagnosis.
+Micrometastasis (the spread of cancer not visible on imaging or to the naked eye but is nevertheless present) is also thought to occur in many patients at diagnosis.

 The prognosis for visceral hemangiosarcoma is correlated to the stage of disease, with staging based on a modified scheme by the World Health Organization:7